onedata/onedata-documentation/docs/user-guide/automation.md

 # Automation

-Automation in Onedata provides a built-in mechanism for defining and executing data workflows directly on data accessible through Spaces.
+Automation in Onedata provides a built-in mechanism for defining and executing workflows directly on data accessible through Spaces.
 It supports creating custom data processing pipelines and provides facilities for monitoring execution, collecting results, and inspecting execution history.